porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 #### Disabling CDN requests from Porsche Design System and components

 We provide a utility function `skipPorscheDesignSystemCDNRequestsDuringTests()` that can be used within your tests when you use the `@porsche-design-system/components-react/jsdom-polyfill` in your setup.
-It will suppress all CDN request from our Components.
+It will suppress all CDN request of the Porsche Design System.

 You can apply it globally on every test by calling it once in your test setup: